neurostuff/compose-docs/docs/introduction/ecosystem.md

 ## NeuroStore

-[NeuroStore][] will act as a centralized repository for coordinates and maps from neuroimaging studies, stored in NIMADS format.

-In addition to the database, NeuroStore will provide an API for programmatic querying, as well as a web service with which users can contribute to the database.

-This repository will version control study information so that users may curate the database, correcting any mistakes in study data or metadata (such as incorrectly-extracted coordinates).
-This database curation functionality will fulfill a similar role within the ecosystem to [brainspell][].

-NeuroStore will automatically index statistical maps from NeuroVault and ingest newly-extracted coordinates from databases like NeuroQuery.
+NeuroStore is the centralized repository for neuroimaging data amenable to meta-analysis, including coordinates, images, and metadata.
+NeuroStore serves as the data backend for Neurosynth Compose, but is also designed to be a standalone interoperable resource for the neuroimaging community.

+NeuroStore ingests data from a number of sources, including NeuroVault, NeuroQuery, and Neurosynth (ACE), and provides a unified API for querying the database.

+Importantly, data on NeuroStore can be **curated** the community, allowing users to correct errors in coordinate extraction, and add new studies and coordinates.
+By providing a centralized repository for curated neuroimaging data, NeuroStore aims to facilitate the development of new meta-analytic tools, and to provide a common data format for the neuroimaging community.

 ## NiMARE

-[NiMARE][] is a Python package for performing meta-analyses, and derivative analyses using meta-analytic data, of the neuroimaging literature.
+[NiMARE][] (Neuroimaging Meta-Analysis Research Environment) is a Python package for performing neuroimaging meta-analysis.
-While meta-analytic packages exist which implement one or two algorithms each, NiMARE provides a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies (e.g., brainspell, Neurosynth, and NeuroVault).

-NiMARE joins a growing Python ecosystem for neuroimaging research, which includes such tools as [Nipype][], [Nistats][], and [Nilearn][].
-As with these other tools, NiMARE is open source, collaboratively developed, and built with ease of use in mind.

-NiMARE aims to fill a gap in a burgeoning meta-analytic ecosystem.
-The goal of NiMARE is to collect a wide range of meta-analytic tools in one Python library.
-Currently, those methods are spread out across a range of programming languages and user interfaces, or are never even translated from the original papers into useable tools.
-NiMARE operates on NIMADS-format datasets, which users will be able to compile by searching the NeuroStore database with the pyNIMADS library.
-A number of other services in the ecosystem will then use NiMARE functions to perform meta-analyses, including Neurosynth 2.0 and [NeuroVault][].
+NiMARE is an open source, collaboratively-developed package that implements a range of meta-analytic algorithms, including coordinate- and image-based meta-analyses, automated annotation, functional decoding, and meta-analytic coactivation modeling.

+By consolidating meta-analytic methods under a common library and syntax, NiMARE makes it straightforward for users to employ the appropriate approach for a given analysis.

+NeuroSynth Compose uses NiMARE to execute meta-analyses, by exporting datasets in the common NIMADS format (see below), and specifying reproducible NiMARE workflows for common meta-analytic models.

+### PyMARE

+[PyMARE][] is a Python library for effect-size meta-analysis.
+NiMARE uses PyMARE for its image-based meta-analysis algorithms (with some light wrapping to convert image objects to arrays compatible with PyMARE functions).

+### NIMADS

+[NIMADS][] is a new standard for organizing and representing meta-analytic neuroimaging data.
+NIMADS is used as a common, interoperable format by NeuroStore, pyNIMADS, and NiMARE.

 ## NeuroQuery

 [NeuroQuery][] is a web service, Python library, and coordinate database built for large-scale, predictive meta-analysis.
 Predictive meta-analysis generates non-statistical brain maps from text, using a database of coordinates and associated texts.

-Because the [NeuroQuery database][] is more advanced and accurate than the existing Neurosynth 1.0 database, this new database will effectively replace the old one within the meta-analytic ecosystem.
+The [NeuroQuery dataset][] is accurate and maintainble than the existing Neurosynth 1.0 database, this new database will effectively replace the old one within the meta-analytic ecosystem.
 NiMARE can ingest the NeuroQuery database and convert it automatically to a NiMARE Dataset object for analysis.
 Additionally, the NeuroQuery database will feed directly into NeuroStore as a source of coordinates.

-NeuroQuery-generated predictive meta-analyses will be exportable directly to NeuroVault.

-## NIMADS

-[NIMADS][] is a new standard for organizing and representing meta-analytic neuroimaging data.
-NIMADS will be used by NeuroStore, pyNIMADS, and NiMARE.

 ## NeuroVault

-[NeuroVault][] is a database for unthresholded images.
+[NeuroVault][] is a repository for unthresholded statistical maps from neuroimaging studies.
-Users may upload individual maps or [NIDM Results][] packs, which can be exported from a number of fMRI analysis tools, like [AFNI][], [SPM][], [FSL][], and [NeuroScout][].

-NeuroVault also has integrations with [NeuroPower][] (for power analyses) and [Neurosynth 1.0][] (for functional decoding), and supports simple image-based meta-analyses using NiMARE.

-Additionally, as the ecosystem is built, users will be able to export meta-analysis results from Neurosynth 2.0 or NiMARE, as well as predictive meta-analyses from NeuroQuery, directly to NeuroVault.

-## PyMARE

-[PyMARE][] is a Python library for effect-size meta-analysis.
-NiMARE uses PyMARE for its image-based meta-analysis algorithms (with some light wrapping to convert image objects to arrays compatible with PyMARE functions).
+As of early 2023, NeuroVault contains over 8,000 collections of statistical images, with over 100,000 images in total.
+It is the largest repository of unthresholded statistical maps in the world, and is the primary source of data for image-based meta-analyses using
+Neurosynth Compose.

+Currently, NeuroVault supports some basic meta-analytic functionality.
+However, as other tools in this ecosystem are developed, it is planned that NeuroVault will focus exclusively on image storage and sharing, and will rely on other tools for meta-analysis.

 <!-- links -->